hongancdoan/installer/README.md

 brew install https://raw.githubusercontent.com/etexier/installer/master/mab.rb
 ```

-Then you can switch version the following way:
+Then you can switch version the following way (if you already have previous version):
 ```
 brew switch mab <version>
 ```